 Welcome, WE ARE AMERICA'S CREDIT UNIONS

-Generally, credit unions offer better rates than banks overall.
 The National Credit Union Administration publishes the most recent interest rates.
-Keep in mind that rates near you will vary from institution to institution, and they fluctuate often.
+Keep in mind that rates near you will vary by institution, and they fluctuate often.

 I’ve heard that credit unions don’t pay taxes.
 How do they get away with that?